sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 surprising!
 Here's the problem:

 > A line of 100 passengers is waiting to board a 100-seat airplane.
 However,
-> the first passenger in line forgot his designated seat and will sit on a
+> the first passenger in line forgot his designated seat and will sit in a
 > random seat.
 The following passengers will seat on their assigned seats
-> unless their seat is already taken, in which case they will sit on a random
+> unless their seat is already taken, in which case they will sit in a random
 > available seat.
 >
-> What is the probability the 100th passenger will manage to sit on her
+> What is the probability the 100th passenger will manage to sit in her
 > designated seat?

 Tricky, huh?
 Try to work out the answer to that in your head and then come back